Saurav Gurjar: WWE (2018–2024)

 On 18 January 2022 episode of NXT, Saurav, under the new ring name Sanga, was repackaged as a bodyguard of Grayson Waller.
-However, on the April 12 edition of NXT, Waller fired Sanga and the following week, Sanga would lose to Waller in a singles match.
+However, on 12 April edition of NXT, Waller fired Sanga and the following week, Sanga would lose to Waller in a singles match.
 In October, Sanga reformed Indus Sher with Veer Mahaan, the former Rinku, who had recently returned to NXT.

+Sanga got promoted to the main roster as he and Indus Sher were drafted to the Raw brand in the 2023 WWE Draft.
+Sanga made his Raw debut on 15 May in a tag team match with Veer defeating local talents Drake Thompson and Lavar Barbie.
+On 18 March 2024, episode of Raw, he and Veer were defeated by the Awesome Truth in a qualifier for the Undisputed WWE Tag Team Championship ladder match at WrestleMania XL.
+On 5 April 2024 episode of Smackdown, he appeared in the André the Giant Memorial Battle Royal, where he was eliminated by the Creed Brothers; this would be his final match.
+In April 2024, Sanga was released from WWE.